gazbert/bxbot/README.md

 ##### Dependencies
 Your Exchange Adapter implementation has a compile-time dependency on the [Trading API](https://github.com/gazbert/BX-bot/blob/master/src/main/java/com/gazbert/bxbot/core/api/trading/TradingApi.java).

-The inbuilt Exchange Adapters also have compile-time dependencies on log4j and Gson; your code might not.
+The inbuilt Exchange Adapters also have compile-time dependencies on log4j, Google Gson, and Google Guava.

 ##### Packaging & Deployment
 To get going fast, you can code your Exchange Adapter and place it in the [com.gazbert.bxbot.core.exchanges](https://github.com/gazbert/BX-bot/tree/master/src/main/java/com/gazbert/bxbot/core/exchanges)